Ogadimma01/Devops_projects/Linux-projects/Linux.md

 ![image](Images/mkdir-mwr.png)

-* Note in the image above that user and group permissions are for read and write but no execute whereas others have no permissions.
+* Note in the image above that user and group permissions are for read and write but no execute whereas others have no permissions for the direcrory named General.